 Hoist by His Own Petard: During the Legend of Zelda commentary, Ted makes a justification that any jump-cut or overly long Pause Screen showing is basically him looking at a guide.
 This goes all well until Part 3 where at the last few seconds of the video, he jump-cuts, in front of the next dungeon he's supposed to go.
 Ted tries to explain that jump-cut as a new recording, but the damage has been done.

-Hypocrite: As mentioned above, Solaris is a Grammar Nazi, but during the Sonic '06 commentary Solaris said "Fastly" instead of "Quickly" and no one called him out on it, until their second reading of this very page.
+Hypocrite: As mentioned above, Lewis is a Grammar Nazi, but during the Sonic '06 commentary, he said "fastly" instead of "quickly" and no one called him out on it, until their second reading of this very page.

 Everyone on puns.
 Puns were mostly laughed at in the past (or using a certain CSI: Miami scream), and now anyone who puns is getting groans or boos for it.
 Not to say that some puns do actually work.